SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/cloudpassage-halo.md

 If this is the first time you are using the SQS, it is strongly recommended to go through [Quick start with SQS](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-getting-started.html) first.

-**SQS (Simple Queue Service)**: This queue stores one message at any given time.
+**SQS (Simple Queue Service)**.
+This queue stores one message at any given time.
 It contains “the last time (in Zulu format)” the script ran to collect the events from Halo.
 The message is then deleted and new one (with the current time in Zulu format) is added into the queue.

 The queue is automatically created the first time you run the **Halo_events_to_SumoLogic** Lambda code.